Apartment Therapy: Delivering Better Content

 - We need an easy-to-use interface that doesn’t feel clunky

 In implementation we ran an initial test comparing Parse.ly to LiftIgniter apples-to-apples and saw a marked difference in engagement.
 LiftIgniter was clearly making more actionable recommendations.
-Over time we would come to traffic most of our user recommendations through LiftIgniter because of the staggering increase in engagement.
+Over time we would come to traffic most of our reader recommendations through LiftIgniter because of the staggering increase in engagement.

 Results and Iteration